nasa/content-guide/_pages/content-types/technical-and-interface-writing.md

 title: Technical and interface writing
 ---

-At 18F, we often write technical documentation, guides, forms, and interface messages.
-In most of these cases, it’s safe to say the reader is learning something new or troubleshooting.
+When writing technical documentation, guides, forms, and interface messages, in most of these cases, it’s safe to say the reader is learning something new or troubleshooting.
 These guidelines will help you write clear, concise instructions, which will provide your reader with the best possible experience.

 ## Basics